GabrielLyra22/GabrielLyra22/README.md

 Welcome!
-My name is João Gabriel Lyra, i'm a software engineer, passionate about software architecture, solving problems and cloud computing.
+My name is João Gabriel Lyra, i'm a full stack developer, passionate about software architecture, solving problems and cloud computing.
 Here you can see my projects, hope you like it.

 I love watch CS (e-sports/esports in general) and soccer.
 I’m currently searching a job and working as a freelancer.
 If you would like to discuss these things, just add me on Linkedin.
 If you need more information or ask me anything feel free to contact.